As AI embeds itself into every aspect of our lives, we must ask what we should fear more: man or machine?

 Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

-What worries people most is that some computers think on a completely different level than humans.
-Only recently has an AI been able to beat the best players in the ancient Chinese Game of Go.
+Back in 2017, AI using Google’s DeepMind technology was able to beat the best players in the ancient Chinese Game of Go.
 Think of it as chess on steroids.
 Chess has 20 possible moves per turn.
 Go has 200.

-The AI consistently uses moves that, at first, seem to be errors to top players.
-The decisions by the computer challenge knowledge passed down over centuries about how to play the game—yet turn out to be winning tactics.
+The exercise showed how AI will approach problems in ways humans cannot anticipate.
+(And five years ago in AI tech is more like 100 years.)
+To win at Go, the AI consistently used moves that, at first, seemed to be errors to top players.
+The decisions by the computer challenged knowledge passed down over centuries about how to play the game—yet turn out to be winning tactics.

-Machines able to outthink human beings appear to be a double-edged sword.
+When it comes to machines able to outthink human beings, there are two sides to the coin.
 While they can help us see things in a new light—and make giant leaps in industry, science and technology—what happens if they begin to think for themselves?

 Experts on artificial intelligence believe the next generation of AI will be adaptive, self-learning, intuitive and able to change its own programming rules.
 They speak of a time when machines will exceed the intelligence of human beings—a moment defined as “singularity”—which experts believe could take place by 2035 or soon thereafter.